 Image from RNS.

-Paul is Director of Political Programme at Theos.
+Paul is Research Fellow at Theos.
 His background is in Parliament and public affairs, and he holds an MLitt from the University of St Andrews’ School of Divinity. @mrbickley

 Posted 30 May 2018